beejhuff/ansible-zend-server/README.md

 ## Usage

-Change the settings of (zend-server.yml `zend-server.yml) to the correct ones that match your server, and run it like this:
+Customize the settings of (zend-server.yml `zend-server.yml) to the correct ones that match your server, and run it like this:
 ```code
 ansible-playbook zend-server.yml -K
 ```